 How to Optimize Your Website for Mobile Devices

-What Does Mobile Web Design Mean, Anyway?
+What Does Responsive Web Design Mean?

 Bryan Clayton, CEO of GreenPal, spent nine months building his company’s site from scratch.
 “Right out of the gate, there were major problems,” he says.
 “We assumed that the majority of our users would shop for a lawn care service from their desktop or laptop computer.
 But it became very clear, very quickly that more people were accessing the website from their mobile phones and tablets than from a desktop or laptop computer — 4-to-1.”